Annual Conference – Business & Law Update for the Automotive sector

 The automotive marketplace is in turmoil.
 Retailers are consolidating, manufacturers are multiplying, the Government has changed and, of course, we are shifting away from ICE.
 How will the next 10 years shape this sector?

-Richard Aucock, Auto Market Insight
+Richard Aucock, Auto Retail Network

 Perran Moon, MP